 English is the official language in the reCity EJMC.
 It will be used to communicate with institutions, students, scholars, staff and most of all for teaching.
 All oral and written examinations, presentations, home-works and the final thesis will be strictly in English.
 Consequently, good English language skills are required.
-Therefore, it’s mandatory to attend a levelling course in English language organised by FISD Consortium in September 2014, and other language courses implemented during the master course, for students who are non-native speaker and who do not have certified language competences as follows:
+Therefore, it’s mandatory to attend a levelling course in the English language organised by FISD Consortium in September 2014, and other language courses implemented during the master course, for students who are a non-native speaker and who do not have certified language competences as follows:

 - IELTS certification (Academic test module) with a score greater than or equal to 7;

 - TOEFL certification with a score greater than or equal to 94.